 Option 1: Access post_name property of the Global Post Variable

 Access the post_name property of the global post object.

-For your information, the global post object holds data associated with the current page or post that is being accessed.
+For your information, in WordPress, pages are a post type, which is why the $post variable gives you information about the page.
+Also, the global post object holds data associated with the current page or post that is being accessed.
 This global variable is available inside WordPress’ loop.
 The WordPress loop is “PHP code used by WordPress to display posts” per https://codex.wordpress.org/The_Loop.

 Option 2: Use the get_post_field method

 You could also use the get_post_field function to get the current page or post slug.
 IF you are inside the loop, this looks like the following code: